News & Events

 Happy Masters Graduates and Faculty.
 May, 2011.

-Contact local Contest Director Lori Tyler for more information.
+Contact local Contest Director John Sevier for more information.

 We are pleased to help support the North Carolina Math Fair.
 Take a look at our photo galleries.
 (The archives have photos from 2001 on.)

-- The Western Region Math Fair will be held on ??? the ASU Plemmons Student Union.
-The registration form is posted on the NCCTM website (NCCTM.org).
+- The Western Region Math Fair will be held on March 25, 2017 at the ASU Plemmons Student Union.
+The registration form is posted on the NCCTM website (NCCTM.org) and here Western Region Math Fair 2015

-- The State Math Fair is on ??? at the NCSSM.
+- The State Math Fair information is on the NCSSM.

 The department will be sponsoring workshops again this summer via the MELT Program.